p-duke/open-road-code-challenge/README.md

 * navigate to http://localhost:3000 in web browser (I was using Chrome)

-I was able to complete the criteria plus the comments bonus challenge.
-On the root page you will see the list of preview posts, five per page with a paginated section at the bottom.
+I was able to complete the acceptance criteria plus the comments bonus challenge.
+On the root page, you'll see the list of preview posts, five per page with a paginated section at the bottom.
 You can either click into the "title" of the post or the "comments" link to see the post and its nested comments.
-Once on a post comments section you can view the original post by clicking the 'title.'
+Once in a post comments section, you can view the original post by clicking the 'title' or go back to the list of posts.
 I enjoyed spending time thinking through how to build this application, especially when it came to creating the comments section.
 I hope you enjoy it!
 Thanks!

 Best,

 Peter